aiexplorations/aiexplorations.github.io/index.md

 Welcome to AI Explorations' Blog!

-This is a blog for discussing data science, statistics, machine learning and related topics.
+This is a site where I discuss statistical analysis, data science, machine learning, deep learning and other related topics.